helq/blag/src/blog/posts/2016-01-18-chinese-log-step-2.md

 1. IPA
 ------
 I use IPA to know approximately the sound of every consonant and vowel.
-For an explanation of the IPA system visit the [IPA explanation | Pronunciation/Ear training](https://fluent-forever.com/chapter3/) from [Fluent Forever](https://fluent-forever.com), it is fundamental!.
+For an explanation of the IPA system visit [IPA explanation | Pronunciation/Ear training](https://fluent-forever.com/chapter3/) from [Fluent Forever](https://fluent-forever.com), it is fundamental!.

-Then you can read the [IPA for Chinese](https://en.wikipedia.org/wiki/Help:IPA_for_Mandarin).
+Then you can read [IPA for Chinese](https://en.wikipedia.org/wiki/Help:IPA_for_Mandarin).

 And don't forget to read the [Pinyin Article (wikipedia)](https://en.wikipedia.org/wiki/Pinyin) as we will base our learning in pinyin.